MathHubInfo/MathDBDjango/README.md

 ### Local Development Instance

-To run a local instance, install Python 3.5 or newer, then clone this repository and afterwards set up a [virtal environment](https://docs.python.org/3/library/venv.html) as follows:
+To run a local instance, first install Python 3.5 or newer, then clone this repository and afterwards set up a [virtal environment](https://docs.python.org/3/library/venv.html) as follows:

 ```bash
 # Create and activate venv in venv/